newghost/redblade/README.md

     })

-Select User by Index Field
+Select User by [Only index fileds defined in schema can be selected, like index, keywords ]

     redblade.select('article', { poster:'airjd' }, function(err, articles) {
       console.log(articles[0])